Zet237/autokuso/README.md

+# This autosplitter is discontinued!

+Please go to the way better version by majoneesi instead!
+Find it here: https://github.com/neesi/autosplitters

 # autokuso

 ### This splitter is for the game kuso by Fred Wood.
 It will basically do everything you want it to do which is: